lightningnetwork/lnd/docs/recovery.md

 times when an _existing_ node may want to _manually_ rescan the chain.
 We have a command line flag for that!
 Just start `lnd` and add the following flag:
 ```
-⛰  lnd --reset-wallet-transactions
+⛰  lnd reset-wallet-transactions
 ```

-The `--reset-wallet-transactions` flag will _reset_ the best synced height of the wallet back to its birthday, or genesis if the birthday isn't known (for some older wallets).
+The `reset-wallet-transactions` flag will _reset_ the best synced height of the wallet back to its birthday, or genesis if the birthday isn't known (for some older wallets).